corrode/corrode.github.io/content/blog/composition/index.md

 }
 ```

-Once per month, you go through the database to process all subscriptions.
+Once per month, a periodic job goes through the database to process all subscriptions.

 ```sql
 SELECT * FROM orders WHERE is_subscription = true;
 ```

-The system is simple and a joy to work with, which makes you happy.
+So far so good!
+The system is simple and a joy to work with.

 ## Adding Subscription Intervals

 One day you get an email from a customer who wants a different subscription
 interval.

 Instead of receiving a box of candy every month, they want to receive
 one every two weeks, which is good news because it's twice the revenue for you.

-The only question is how you would implement this in your system.
+The only question is how you would at this to your system.

-Again, deciding on the most pragmatic solution, you quickly add a `subscription_interval`
-field to the `Order` struct.
+Again, deciding on the most pragmatic solution, you quickly replace the `is_subscription` field with an optional `subscription_interval` in the `Order` struct.

 ```rust
 #[derive(Debug, Deserialize, Serialize)]